I Started Reading Infinite Jest

 I should have not dismissed Hal’s deep recognition of detail during his recruitment meeting.
-One of my sons is seven and has autism.
-He is non-verbal at this point.
+One of my sons is seven and is autistic.
+He is non-speaking at this point.
 I am not saying that Hal has autism, I have not read far enough to even know if that is a plausible theory, but I live with a person who sees the world quite differently than I do.

 As far as I understand autism, a mind with autism doesn’t instinctively prioritize one set of sensory data ahead of others.
 A human voice does not automatically register as being more important than a noise from rain falling outside of a window.
 This can make communication challenging.
 Still, in my better moments as a parent, of which I wish there were more, I have noticed that my son will be taking in interesting things that I might otherwise filter out.
 At the park, he may, seemingly at random, stop playing only for me to notice he has stopped to look at a set of birds that decided to fly away at the moment he stopped playing.
 From my observations, interesting shadows cast by clouds, the turbulence of water rippling, or nearly unnoticed sounds can “distract” him from what others may hope he does or notices.
 My son often notices things that I am filtering out instinctively.
 My filtering may be causing me to miss a lot of incandescent beauty that surrounds life.

 Moments like that help me to feel that my son and I have connected.
 A great fear I have is that my son’s thoughts, wishes, and desires are largely missed and misinterpreted.
 Lyrics such as those from Man on the Moon that deal with being “locked in” or with a “we” who is losing touch often evoke strong emotions from me.
 I fear for my son.
 David Foster Wallace’s vivid description of Hal’s thoughts being completely missed by the other members of the meeting was perhaps the best, and therefore most frightening, encapsulation of my fears for my son that I have ever read.